-KMP receive, at minimum a superannuation guarantee contribution required by the government, which is currently 10% of the individuals average weekly ordinary time earnings (AWOTE).
+KMP receive, at minimum a superannuation guarantee contribution required by the government, which is currently 10.5% before 1 July 2023 and 11% after 1 July 2023 of the individuals average weekly ordinary time earnings (AWOTE).
 Some individuals, however, have chosen to sacrifice part of their salary to increase payments towards superannuation.